tonyofrancis/Dispatcher/README.md

 ```
 ### Handling Errors

-Dispatch allows you to handles errors in many ways.
+DispatchQueue allows you to handles errors in many ways.
 One way is setting an error handler for the queue by passing it to the start method.
 ```java
 Dispatcher.createDispatchQueue()
     .async {